int-0x03/maskmanager/README.md

-# Mask Sorter
+# Mask manager

-Python3 script for sorting and/or filtering hashcat's masks for bruteforce.
+Python3 script for sorting, generating, converting and/or filtering hashcat's masks for bruteforce.

 ## Installation